Search for Important Questions

 1. What do you understand by research ethics in social psychology?

-2. Discuss in brief the strategies of social cognition.
+2. Describe the utility of social psychology.

 2. Which of the following is unrelated to Indian ethics?